Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Wave-driven disc evolution

-In the absence of wave damping $C_{\rm S}$ would be exactly conserved in our globally isothermal setup, implying no transfer of the wave angular momentum to the disk and $\dot M=0$.
-But in our simulations wave modes of different types can exchange their angular momentum with the disk fluid, causing its surface density to evolve.
+In the absence of wave damping $C_{\rm S}$ would be exactly conserved in our globally isothermal setup, implying no transfer of the wave angular momentum to the disc and $\dot M=0$.
+But in our simulations wave modes of different types can exchange their angular momentum with the disc fluid, causing its surface density to evolve.
 Since our runs have no viscous or radiative dissipation, this exchange is accomplished through the nonlinear dissipation of the waves \citep{GR01,R02}: nonlinear steepening of the acoustic wave profile eventually turns the wave into a shock \citep{LL}, transferring its angular momentum to the background flow \citep{RRR16}.
 This process inevitably occurs even if the shock is weak.

 Nonlinear damping always {\it reduces} wave amplitude and $|C_{\rm S}|$, regardless of the sign of $C_{\rm S}$.
-As a result, in agreement with the equations (\ref{eq:AM_terms})-(\ref{eq:AM_terms1}), non-zero $\dot M$ arises in the disk changing its structure.
+As a result, in agreement with the equations (\ref{eq:AM_terms})-(\ref{eq:AM_terms1}), non-zero $\dot M$ arises in the disc changing its structure.
 But the direction of the mass flow also depends on a particular type of the wave and, more specifically, on the sign of AMF $C_{\rm S}$ that it carries.

-As we saw in \S\ref{sect:alphas}, damping of the modes with $C_{\rm S}<0$, e.g. lower and resonant modes (see \S\ref{sect:transport_AM_modes}), gives rise to $\partial C_{\rm S}/\partial l\propto \partial C_{\rm S}/\partial r>0$, leading to $\dot M>0$ (see equations (\ref{eq:AM_terms}),(\ref{eq:AM_terms1})), i.e. mass {\it inflow} through the disk.
+As we saw in \S\ref{sect:alphas}, damping of the modes with $C_{\rm S}<0$, e.g. lower and resonant modes (see \S\ref{sect:transport_AM_modes}), gives rise to $\partial C_{\rm S}/\partial l\propto \partial C_{\rm S}/\partial r>0$, leading to $\dot M>0$ (see equations (\ref{eq:AM_terms}),(\ref{eq:AM_terms1})), i.e. mass {\it inflow} through the disc.
 On the other hand, dissipation of the modes with $C_{\rm S}>0$, i.e. the upper and vortex-driven modes, can sometimes lead to $\partial C_{\rm S}/\partial l>0$.
-As a result, the disk fluid gains angular momentum, resulting in $\dot M<0$, i.e. mass {\it outflow}.
+As a result, the disc fluid gains angular momentum, resulting in $\dot M<0$, i.e. mass {\it outflow}.